|

 "But Gimli," she added, putting her hands on his shoulders,

-winked, conspiratorially, "I know why you want to
+winked, conspiratorially"I know why you want

-makes me happier than to see the two of you playing together."
+nothing makes me happier than to see the two of you playing together."

 She grinned mischievously at the dwarfs expression.
 "You